 Since plastic straws are lightweight objects, they often escape trash collection facilities.
 They fall through sorting screens and mix with other materials because they are too small to separate, contaminating recycling loads.
 Polypropylene plastic straws are also classified as type 5 plastic, which is rarely recycled.

 What actually happens is that straws simply degrade, eventually disintegrating into microplastics that pose a risk to our food chain via polluted seafood or water sources.
-As single-use plastics degrade, they also exude harmful chemicals, such as bisphenol A (BPA), that have been linked to health problems and environmental pollution.
+As single-use plastics degrade, they also exude harmful chemicals, such as bisphenol A (BPA), that have been linked to health problems and environmental pollution1.

 3. They are polluting our oceans

-Using trash collected on U.S. coastlines during cleanups over 5 years, Australian scientists Chris Wilcox and Denise Hardesty estimate that approximately 7.5 million plastic straws are lying around America's shorelines and nearly 437 million to 8.3 billion on the world's coastlines.
+Using trash collected on U.S. coastlines during cleanups over 5 years, Australian scientists Chris Wilcox and Denise Hardesty estimate that approximately 7.5 million plastic straws2 are lying around America's shorelines and nearly 437 million to 8.3 billion on the world's coastlines.

 Straws often end up in our waterways, particularly the oceans, due to beach littering, aquatic transport vehicles, and the wind that transports lightweight objects from trash cans and trash collection facilities.
-By 2050, it's estimated that more plastic will be in the ocean than fish by weight.
+By 2050, it's estimated that more plastic will be in the ocean than fish3 by weight.
 The water contains about 450,000 tons of plastic, while approximately 4.5 million pounds end up in the sea annually.

-4. They harm marine life and wildlife habitats.
+4. They harm marine life and wildlife habitats

 The majority of used single-use and disposable plastic straws end up in oceans, where turtles, seabirds, and other marine mammals mistake them for food, causing severe injury or even tragic death.
-It's estimated that as many as 30% of turtles and 70% of seabirds have ingested some type of plastic from the ocean.
+It's estimated that as many as 30% of turtles and 70% of seabirds4 have ingested some type of plastic from the ocean.

 In fact, the global concern against single-use plastic straws likely began after researchers off the coast of Costa Rica posted a viral video of a sea turtle with a plastic straw stuck up its nose.
 They believe the turtle probably mistook the straw for food and swallowed it.
 Then, when the turtle tried to get it out by coughing, the straw got stuck in its nose.
 This unfortunate incident has sparked the plastic straw bans and encouraged more people to use "turtle-approved" drinking straws.